-1. my fiancé Tom who loves me unconditionally and brings me so much joy
+1. my husband Tom who loves me unconditionally and brings me so much joy

 2. my mum, her hugs are the best and she is a great listener

-3. my dad, he has passed on his drive to me which helps me to succeed and fulfill my potential
+3. my dad, he has passed on his drive and passion for living to me which helps me to succeed and fulfill my potential

 4. my sister, who totally believes in me